 For food, their main offering is sandwiches or bagels (sweet and savoury), build-your-own smoothie bowls and their famous mini doughnuts that are warm, sugary and delicious.
 If you’re lucky, you’ll get a free one when you arrive!
 I’m still dreaming of their Apple Bee’s bagel with apple, cream cheese and honey on a cinnamon raisin bagel mmm….

-- Where – the blue and yellow painted fence around Ice and Beans will become a landmark on your travels around Caye Caulker.
-Situated right in the heart of town on the front beach, get the Google Maps location here.
+- 📍 Where – the blue and yellow painted fence around Ice and Beans will become a landmark on your travels around Caye Caulker.
+Situated right in the heart of town on the front beach, get the location on our Belize Google Map.

 10. Rent a kayak or stand-up paddleboard